David Zeisberger: Biography

 Zeisberger began as a missionary to Native American peoples following his ordination as a Moravian minister in 1749.
 He worked in Kuskusky among the Lenape (Delaware) of Pennsylvania, focusing his efforts on converting as many Indians as possible to Christianity.
 He was the senior missionary of the United Brethren (as the Moravians sometimes referred to themselves) among the Indians.
 His relations with the British took a turn for the worse during the American Revolutionary War (as they suspected he was providing aid to the American patriots, and in 1781 he was arrested and detained at Fort Detroit.
 While he was detained, ninety-six of his Native converts in Gnadenhutten, Ohio were brutally murdered by Pennsylvania militiamen, an event known as the Gnadenhutten Massacre.

 After Zeisberger was released, violent conflicts with other Native tribes and the expansion of white settlement forced many Moravian Christian settlements to relocate to present-day Michigan and Ontario.
 A large group of Munsee moved there in 1782, but Zeisberger later returned to live the rest of his life among the Native converts remaining near the village of Goshen (in present Goshen Township, Tuscarawas County, Ohio).
 Zeisberger spent a period of 62 years, excepting a few short intervals, as a missionary among the Indians.
-He died on November 17, 1808 at Goshen, Ohio, on the river Tuscarawas, at the age of 87 years.
+He died on November 17, 1808, at Goshen, Ohio, on the river Tuscarawas, at the age of 87.
 Zeisberger is buried in Goshen.